sirjhep/MathX/README.md

 ## How to install
 1. load MathX.js after tinyMCE is loaded.
-2. add MathX to 'plugins' configuration in tinymce.init({}).
+2. add "MathX" to 'plugins' configuration in tinymce.init({}).
+3. add "MathX" to buttons.

 #### Been Developed
 1. initialize plugin
 2. add button and menu item
 3. dynamically load MathJax script.
-4. removed loading of css from ini and move it to plugin file.
-3. TypeSet ascii equations inside editor onload.
+5. TypeSet ascii equations inside editor onload.
+6. Make all Jax Editable,
+7. Added a keyboard shortcut for inserting an equation. (alt + =).
+8. A help window.

 #### To be develop
-1. A button that will add an editable box to the content with overlaying display of the output.
+1. A button that will add a graph.